MicrosoftDocs/Viva/Viva/glint/setup/preview-filter-lifecycle-programs.md

 ### Preview the survey

 1. Hover over the box to the left with the survey name and select the **Preview** option.
-2. Select the user whose survey you will preview.
+2. Select a user to generate a survey preview.
 3. Select **Preview Questionnaire**.
 4. The introductory page of the program opens in a new tab, in the default language of the selected user.